lerlerchan/FuzzyDelphiJmv/README.md

 # Fuzzy Delphi Module for Jamovi
 ## Background
-The fuzzy Delphi method (FDM) is a modified version of the classical Delphi technique that applies fuzzy set theory to handle the ambiguity and vagueness in expert opinions3.
-Jamovi is an open source statistical software that is user-friendly and based on R programming language4.
-The project investigates the evolution of a FDM module that has been incorporated into Jamovi and explores its potential uses and benefits2.
+The fuzzy Delphi method (FDM) is a modified version of the classical Delphi technique that applies fuzzy set theory to handle the ambiguity and vagueness in expert opinions.
+Jamovi is an open source statistical software that is user-friendly and based on R programming language.
+The project investigates the evolution of a FDM module that has been incorporated into Jamovi and explores its potential uses and benefits.

 ## Project Aim
 To develop a flexible fuzzy Delphi module for the Jamovi statistical analysis platform that allows users to customize and refine the Delphi technique according to their own research needs and preferences.